carjed/doomsayer/README.md

 #### Fasta reference file
 `-f FASTAFILE, --fastafile FASTAFILE` **(MANDATORY)**

-Doomsayer also requires a fasta sequence file be specified with the `--fastafile` argument.
-This **must** corresponding to the same reference genome build used to call the variants contained in the input VCF file, with [consistently-formatted records](#).
+This parameter specifies the fasta-formatted reference genome used to look up the local sequence context for each SNV.
+This file **must** corresponding to the same reference genome build used to call the variants contained in the input VCF file, with [consistently-formatted records](#).
 The fasta file may be either uncompressed or bgzip-compressed.

 #### Sample subsets
 `-s [SAMPLEFILE], --samplefile [SAMPLEFILE]` **(optional)**

-If you only wish to run Doomsayer on a subset of samples in the input VCF, this option will read a list of sample IDs to keep (one per line) and skip all other samples in the VCF.
+If you only wish to run Doomsayer on a subset of samples in the input VCF, this parameter will read a list of sample IDs to keep (one per line) and skip all other samples in the VCF.
 This will be much faster than pre-filtering the VCF with another tool (e.g., bcftools) and piping the input to Doomsayer.

 #### Sample groupings
 `-g [GROUPFILE], --groupfile [GROUPFILE]` **(optional)**

-This option forces Doomsayer to evaluate mutation spectra across pooled groups of samples.
+This parameter forces Doomsayer to evaluate mutation spectra across pooled groups of samples.
 The GROUPFILE should be a tab-delimited text file containing sample IDs in the first column and a grouping variable in the second column.
 This option is particularly useful if you wish to explicitly filter for batch effects in your data, e.g., by setting the grouping variable to be the sequencing date, study of origin, sequencing plate, etc.

 Note that this option will assume the GROUPFILE contains all samples in the input VCF.
 If your GROUPFILE contains only a subset of samples, other samples will not be evaluated.